 I wonder if you might know the name of a show that ran for one summer only, in 1967, I think, or maybe a year earlier or later.
 It featured a young, fast-talking blond guy who drove around in a convertible and tried to be a detective but who solved got results mostly by conning people.
 His favorite phrase was, “the thing of it is….”
 Any idea what this show might be?

-Richie Brockelman was a very young, very inexperienced private investigator who is hired by an amnesiac, played by Suzanne Pleshette, who thinks she's somehow involved with a murder.
-The character reappeared in February of 1978 in a two-hour episode of The Rockford Files; Stephen J. Cannell, co-creator of The Rockford Files, co-wrote Richie Brockelman: The Missing 24 Hours with Steven Bochco.
+Richie Brockelman was a very young, very inexperienced private investigator who was hired by an amnesiac, played by Suzanne Pleshette, who thought she was somehow involved with a murder.
+The character reappeared in February 1978 in a two-hour episode of The Rockford Files.
+Stephen J. Cannell, co-creator of The Rockford Files, co-wrote Richie Brockelman: The Missing 24 Hours with Steven Bochco.

 A limited run series titled Richie Brockelman, Private Eye premiered on Friday, March 17th, 1978.
 It co-starred Barbara Bosson and Robert Hogan, who had also appeared in Richie Brockelman: The Missing 24 Hours.
 The series ran for just five episodes and was not renewed for the 1978-1979 season.
 The theme song, “School’s Out,” was written by Stephen Geyes and Herb Pederson.
 Richie Brockelman would make one last television appearance in March of 1979, once again in a two-hour episode of The Rockford Files.
 It seems Stephen J. Cannell simply could not get enough of Richie Brockelman.